 You can use sub-accounts to break down your expenses into more manageable categories, like rent, groceries, and utilities, without the extra hassle to manage multiple accounts.
 This can help you stay mindful of your spending and make it easier to save money.

 It's a simple way to manage cash flow.
-You can set aside money for business emergencies, save some cash for future purchases, reserve some money for freelancer taxes, keep business finances separate among other things.
+You can set aside money for business emergencies, save some cash for future purchases, reserve some money for self-employment taxes, keep business finances separate among other things.

 If you’re like most small business owners, your business and personal finances are closely intertwined.
 However, this can lead to some serious accounting headaches down the line.
 One way to avoid these problems is to set up sub-accounts specifically for your business.